Overview

 -

-Hydrogen use in heating includes appliances such as furnaces, boilers, water heaters, gas fireplaces, stoves, and laundry dryers.
+Hydrogen use in gas utilities includes appliances such as furnaces, boilers, water heaters, gas fireplaces, stoves, and laundry dryers.

 Hydrogen can be blended with natural gas or burned directly to heat homes and businesses.
-This blending is an opportunity to decarbonize the natural gas distribution grid while slowly transitioning to higher blends of hydrogen.
+Blending is an opportunity to decarbonize the natural gas distribution grid while slowly transitioning to higher blends of hydrogen.

 -

-Transportation uses include hydrogen fuel cell cars, buses, trucks, trains and aviation equipment, and hydrogen co-combustion engines primarily for heavy-duty applications.
+Transportation and mobility uses include hydrogen fuel cell cars, buses, trucks, trains and aviation, and hydrogen co-combustion engines primarily for heavy-duty applications.

 -